Optimizing Number, Placement, and Backhaul Connectivity of Multi-UAV Networks: Performance Guarantee Analysis

 \begin{proof} The goal is to find an independent set with the cardinality of at least $\lceil|C_m|/2\rceil$ for each induced cycle{\footnote{An induced cycle is a cycle such that no two nodes of the cycle are connected by an edge that does not itself belong to the cycle.}} $C_m=\{v_1, v_2, …, v_k\}$ in graph $G[D]$, and remove them afterwards \cite{Butenko2004}.
 If $|C_m|$ is even, then there is a set $I_m=\{v_i\mid i$ is even$\}$, which, by the definition of an induced cycle, is an independent set.
 However, if $|C_m|$ is odd, then there are two cases.
 First, at least one of the vertices in $C_m$, let us name it $v_i$, have a neighbor $u_i$, which is not the neighbour of other vertices in $D$, by our definition.
 Therefore, we can construct $I_m$ by picking $u_i$ with half of nodes from $C_m\setminus\{v_i\}$, which is a bipartite tree, so that it is independent.
 Second, if none of vertices in $C_m$ is connected to a user-representation node $u_i$, it implies that all the nodes in $C_m$ are fixed to ensure the connectivity of the graph, otherwise at least one of them would have been removed by Algorithm \ref{alg:BoaRD}.
 In this case, assume $v_i$ is a vertex of $C_i$, and it is connected to subgraph $L_i$, which is out of $C_m$.
 It is obvious that if we remove $v_i$ from $C_m$, there is no path from any vertices in $L_i$ to any vertices in $C_m$.
 Therefore, each vertex $v_i \in C_m$ is connected to a unique subgraph $L_i$.
 There is at least one user-representation node $u_j$ in each $L_i$, otherwise all vertices of $L_i$ should have been removed.
 Let us construct $I_m$ by selecting $u_j$ with half of nodes from $C\setminus\{v_i\}$ so that it is independent.
 We should ensure that if we select $u_j$ to construct the independent set $I_m$ corresponding to set $C_m$, $u_j$ is not needed for constructing $I_l$ corresponding to set $C_l$.
 If $L_i$, itself, consists of any induced cycle(s) $C_l$ with odd number of vertices, then we can find a node $u_k$ for constructing $I_l$.
 Because $|C_l|>2$, then $C_l$ is connected to subgraphs $\{L^{'}_1,...,L^{'}_{|C_l|-1}\} \subset L_i$.
 It implies that there are more than one user-representation node to select for constructing $I_m$, and $I_l$.
 It is clear that when the number of vertices in the graph $D$ is finite, then the number of such induced cycles is finite.

 After removal of all induced cycles from $D$, independent trees will compose the remaining set.
 As shown in \cite{Butenko2004}, we can select at least half of the nodes in each tree so that they compose independent sets.
-An independent set $I^{*}$ can be constructed from the union of obtained independent sets with the cardinality of at least $1/2\times|\cup_{i}I_i|$, and thus $|I^{*}| \geq |D|/4$. \end{proof}
+An independent set $I^{*}$ can be constructed from the union of obtained independent sets with the cardinality of at least $1/2\times|\cup_{i}I_i|$, and thus $|I^{*}| \geq |D|/4$. \end{proof} Similar to \cite{Butenko2004}, theorem provided as follows can estimate the Proposed algorithm performance guarantees. \begin{theorem} The cardinality of the subset D computed by the Proposed algorithm is at most $20OPT+4$, where $OPT$ is the size of an MCDS of $G_r$. \end{theorem} \begin{proof} From the Lemma 2 and 1, we have